Kubernetes

 Default:true

-The hostname for Keycloak
+The external hostname for Keycloak.

 MongoDB